On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: Introduction

-In this wave of foundation model revolution, as illustrated in Figure~\ref{fig:fdm}, we cannot help but wonder if the IDM models can culminate in a single transformer, the foundation decision model (FDM), which takes the various decision problems as a sequence decoding tasks using transformer architecture, to rule all decision-making tasks.
-FDM uses standard transformer-based autoregressive decoder for decoding the decisions, which supports multi-modality, multi-task, large-scale, and general-purpose decision-making tasks.
-FDM differs from DT~\cite{decision-transformer} and TT~\cite{trajectory-transformer}, which use well-designed transformer architectures for reinforcement learning problems, while losing the extension ability for other decision-making tasks.
-The most closely related work is DeepMind's Gato~\cite{reed2022generalist}.
-Gato is a 1.2 billion parameter FDM, in which all data was serialized into a sequence of tokens.
-Gato shows that a single transformer can directly handle hundreds of tasks in robotics, single-agent games, and vision and language.
-Gato is the first attempt at FDM, but it is still far from revealing all possibilities of FDM.
-In this paper, we discuss the opportunity for using FDM as an IDM solution in real world applications, which eases the poor sample efficiency and generalization issues of IDM models to a large extent.
+Amidst the ongoing foundation model revolution, as illustrated in Figure~\ref{fig:fdm}, one might wonder if intelligent decision-making (IDM) models can culminate in a single transformer, the Foundation Decision Model (FDM), which treats various decision problems as sequence decoding tasks using transformer architecture to govern all decision-making tasks.
+FDM employs a standard transformer-based autoregressive decoder for decoding decisions, supporting multi-modality, multi-task, large-scale, and general-purpose decision-making tasks.
+FDM differs from the DT~\citep{decision-transformer} and TT~\citep{trajectory-transformer}, which utilize well-designed transformer architectures for reinforcement learning problems but lack extensibility for other decision-making tasks.
+The most closely related work is DeepMind's Gato~\citep{reed2022generalist}, a 1.2 billion parameter FDM that serializes all data into a sequence of tokens.
+Gato demonstrates that a single transformer can directly handle hundreds of tasks in robotics, single-agent games, and vision and language.
+As the first attempt at FDM, Gato has yet to reveal all possibilities of FDM.
+In this paper, we discuss the opportunity to use FDM as an IDM solution in real-world applications, significantly alleviating the poor sample efficiency and generalization issues of IDM models.